 But the best part of having GS10 is the ultra-wide lens, its new 16MP lens having the field of view of 123° similar to that of the human eye is just amazing.
 Though the quality is not that of the level of the main lens and it lacks OIS, but nonetheless, it’s really fun to use the unique perspectives and also you aren’t trading anything here.

 Also, the main enhancement is in the video department.
 Now there is not a limit to shooting a 4K60FPS video like on GS9 and Note10.
 Also, you can shoot super steady video as that does a pretty good job but the quality is only up to FHD.
-Not only HR10+ is supported by the display of GS10 but also it can record video at HDR10+ which is a big feature.
+Not only we can watch HR10+ content in the display of GS10 but also it can record video at HDR10+ which is a big feature.

 Having the scanner on the display adds the benefit of being able to unlock your phone while it’s sitting on the table or pulling out of your pocket.
 But the scanner needs a lot of work to do.
 First, you need to subconsciously guess the ‘Perfect Spot’ in the display.
 There is a learning curve to using the ultrasonic sensor, once you learn how to use it, the scanner becomes less hustle to use.